dalihub/dali-pbr-models-template/README.md

-# dali-scenes-template
+# dali-scene-template
 Template to add scenes to DALi scene launcher.

-Step 1) Clone a project template
+* Clone a project template

     A project template can be cloned from https://github.com/dalihub/dali-scene-template.git

         $ git clone https://github.com/dalihub/dali-scene-template.git

-Step 2) Rename the project
+* Rename the project

     Rename the files
     com.samsung.dali-scene-template.manifest